jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:I don't think that you havemuted yourself, but thetechnology is muting you, seamus.
+I don't think that you have muted yourself, but the technology is muting you, seamus.
 Let's pause for a moment.
 Okay, I'm sorry, seamus, we can't hear you here.
 Maybe try again.